jhallen/uasm/README.md

 # Universal Assembler

-This is an assembler for any machine.
-The instruction is defined via a grammar provided in an include file.
+This is an assembler that targets any machine.
+The instruction set is defined via a grammar provided in an include file.

 ## Pseudo-ops